nthmost/illuminate/README.rst

 Support and Maintenance
 -----------------------

-Illumina's metrics data, until recently, could only be parsed and interpreted via Illumina's proprietary "SAV" software which only runs on Windows and can't be used as a resource in any capacity.
+Illumina's metrics data, until recently, could only be parsed and interpreted via Illumina's proprietary "SAV" software which only runs on Windows and can't be sourced programmatically.

-This library was developed in-house at InVitae, a CLIA-certified genetic diagnostics company that offers customizable, clinically-relevant next-generation sequencing panels, as a response to the need to emulate Illumina SAV's output in a program-accessible way.
+This library was developed in-house at InVitae, a CLIA-certified genetic diagnostics company that offers customizable, clinically-relevant sequencing panels, as a response to the need to emulate Illumina SAV's output in a program-accessible way.

 InVitae currently uses these parsers in conjunction with site-specific reporting scripts to produce automated sequencing run metrics as a check on the health of the run and the machines themselves.

-The intent from the beginning was to battle-harden this tool and then release it open-source, given the apparent widespread need for such a thing.
-Other libraries in other languages exist, but Illuminate is currently the only one written in Python.
-This package will be sporadically maintained by its main author, Naomi Most (nthmost).
-Contributions, suggestions, bug reports, and swear words are welcome.
-More of the former than the latter, please.
+This tool was intended from the beginning to be generalizable and open-sourced to the public.
+It comes with the MIT License, meaning you are free to modify it for commercial and non- commercial uses; just don't try to sell it as-is.

+Contributions, extensions, bug reports, suggestions, and swear words all happily accepted, in that order.

 naomi.most@invitae.com
 Spring 2013